DeFiGeek-Community/landing-page/content/about.en.md

     title: Mission
     subtitle:
     content: >-
-      - Providing DeFi Dapp and middlewares that connect the web and the real world.
-      - Creating a self-sustaining ecosystem and providing greater freedom for individual economic activity.
-      - Eliminating or decentralizing authority, rights, and privileges to become an iconic DAO.
+      We will keep developing and providing DeFi Dapp and middlewares that connect the web and the real world, creating a self-sustaining ecosystem & providing greater freedom for individual economic activity, eliminating or decentralizing authority, rights, and privileges to become an iconic DAO.

   - section_id: coc
     type: section_coc